Tra22/SpringBoot-3-API-Cache-Redis/README.md

 An example of a RESTful WebServer developed using Spring & SpringBoot.

 This example explained about spring boot3 with cache redis server.
+## Why HTTP Caching Matters for APIs?

+Caching is reduce the number of calls made to your endpoint and also improve the latency of requests to your API.
+* Performance improvement
+* Reduced server load
+* Bandwidth optimization
+* Scalability
+* Handling traffic spikes

+## When should using Cache for APIs?

+Using cache when your data is not volatile real-time data.

 ## Requirements